Didgeridoo Dreaming - Gunham and the Doohligal

 Tears stinging his own eyes, Gunham staggered towards the camp, or what was left of it.

 The Gunyas and the few possessions in them had all burnt to the ground, the smell of burning hair and death combining with the smoke to clog the hairs in his nose.

 He sneezed and looked down at the bodies of his family, all lying still, their eyes empty of life.
 Black pools of blood already drying on the sand.

 Heartbroken, Gunham dropped to his knees, not caring of his family’s blood caking them.

-He did not know how long he knelt there, his heart and his life as empty as the lifeless eyes of his mother, who seemed to be looking almost right at him.
+He did not know how long he slumped there, his heart and his life as empty as the lifeless eyes of his mother, who seemed to be looking almost right at him.